judiemosinabre/judiemosinabre/README.md

 # About me
 - Hi!
 I'm Judie
 - Currently a Machine Learning student at National University.
-- As of now, I'm expanding my web development skills before diving into AI and Machine Learning.
+- As of now, I'm learning Machine Learning and building projects that includes ML.
 <br>

 ## Tech Stack